 When: Spring.
 April is traditionally the time to get your friends together and hike your way up.
-Snow stability issues and really really difficult weather conditions make this less of a wintertime activity.
+Snow stability issues and difficult weather conditions make this less of a wintertime activity.

 Really?
 There needed to be a southern resort on this list.
 Snowshoe takes that honorary spot.

-When: This is one of those places you just need to go when you are there.
+When: This is one of those places you need to go when you are there.
 When and why will you ever be in West Virginia?
-Beats me, but if you are, make sure you pack your skis.
+It beats me, but if you are, make sure you pack your skis.

 WEST MOUNTAIN, NY

-Where is West Mountain and why on earth would you go there.
+Where is West Mountain, and why on earth would you go there.
 Well… it is in Queensbury, NY, overlooking the beautiful city of Glens Falls.
 Enjoy those panoramic views of the paper mills.
-This isn’t about West, in particular, this is about the countless small ski areas that dot the Northeast.
+This isn’t about the West.
+In particular, this is about the countless small ski areas that dot the Northeast.
 This is the type of place that so many kids get their start at, and coincidently where I learned to ski.
 This is what skiing used to be like.
-It’s amazing that places like this can even still exist, places like Willard, NY; Mt.
+It’s incredible that places like this can even still exist, like Willard, NY; Mt.
 Abram, ME; Suicide Six in Vermont.
 Make sure you visit these hidden gems before they recede into history.

 Why: Does the thought of a ski in ski out Starbucks make you sick. $100 lift tickets?
 Fur coats and gourmet lunches?
 You won’t find these amenities here.
 Valet parking?
 There isn’t even a high-speed lift.
 This is the kind of place that the lifties wear Carhartts and work boots because they don’t even ski.
 There is no “gaper” day because everyone dresses like a gaper without any notion of irony.
 These family mountains are really about families, not just relieving them of their money.

 When: Catch them while you can.
-Places like this rely more heavily on natural snowfall, January or February will be best.
-If they have night skiing, most do, then you should really do that for the most authentic experience.
-You’ll spend most of the time on the lift, but really the skiing isn’t that great anyway.
+Places like this rely more heavily on natural snowfall.
+January or February will be best.
+If they have night skiing, most do, then you should do that for the most authentic experience.
+You’ll spend most of the time on the lift, but the skiing isn’t that great anyway.
 You’re here for the experience.

 What kind of list is a top 9 list anyhow?
-Well, the 10 spot goes for you to choose.
-The East Coast has dozens of mountains all within driving distance of each other.
+Well, the ten spot goes for you to choose.
+The East Coast has dozens of mountains, all within driving distance of each other.
 To try to separate them is a futile exercise.
 Everyone will have their favorite for a reason.
 You won’t need powder skis, even if it snows, so sharpen up your carving skis or pack up your twin tips.
-This is the East so you had better take some park laps.
+This is the East, so you had better take some park laps.
 Why are kids like LJ Streno so good on rails?
 What else is there to do?
-If you don’t yet own a TTT (too tall T) you’d better find one, even though it will be too cold to rock it.
-Hopefully, your jacket is long enough so the TTT doesn’t stick out the bottom making you look like a complete dork.
-Once again this is the East, no one will be afraid to mock you openly.
-Ski season is 5 1/2 months away, it’s never too early to start planning for next year.
+If you don’t yet own a TTT (too tall T), you’d better find one, even though it will be too cold to rock it.
+Hopefully, your jacket is long enough, so the TTT doesn’t stick out the bottom, making you look like a complete dork.
+Once again, this is the East.
+No one will be afraid to mock you openly.
+Ski season is here.
+Start planning your trip to the East now.